Teaching Ethics Program

 2. Attend a 2-hour training session that will provide you with the basic frame and tools applied to ethical dilemmas.
 The training session will focus on main approaches to ethics and moral awareness.

-3. Join a team of three USC students visit schools to teach a series of four class sessions over four weeks.
+3. Join a team of three USC students to teach a series of four class sessions over four weeks.

 Upcoming Training Session Dates: